Mind Your Mood is the student-led mental health campaign at Ulster University.

 Mind Your Mood aims to give students the opportunity to understand mental health issues, promote ways to improve your mental health and break down the stigma surrounding mental health among students.

 Mental health affects how we function in everyday life, so it is important.
 Just like we need to look after our physical health, we need to look after our mental health.
 We need to actively take care of ourselves.

 The majority of people are aware of the implications of ignoring their physical health, however, the consequences of ignoring our mental health can be just as serious, yet it is something we tend to ignore.

 Mind your Mood plans to tackle this by partnering with a range of charities and individual speakers to provide educational workshops, as well as running events and health fairs to promote awareness.

-My name is Ross, I am a Business Studies student who is currently in placement year as the Mind Your Mood Coordinator in Belfast and Jordanstown for 2021/2022.
+My name is Sam, I am a Psychology student who is currently in placement year as the Mind Your Mood Coordinator for Coleraine and Magee this year.

-I am really looking forward to planning some events and workshops and delivering training in aim of promoting positive mental health and breaking the stigma.
+I am really looking forward to planning our events and workshops and delivering training in aim of promoting self-care and breaking the stigma around mental wellbeing.

 Looking forward to meeting you all!

 Sam Quinn- Mind Your Mood Coordinator (Coleraine & Magee 22/23)